-Conclave also transforms queries to use hybrid protocols if a semi-trusted party participates (§5.3).
-We measure the impact of these hybrid protocols with synthetic input data ranging from 100 to 100k input records and queries consisting of only a single join or aggregation.
-We annotate the input relations' columns with STPs, allowing Conclave to apply hybrid operator transformations, and measure query runtimes.
-We expect Conclave's hybrid operators to reduce query runtimes, even though the rewritten query contains additional operators.
+Conclave transforms queries to use hybrid protocols if a selectively-trusted party participates (§5.3).
+We measure the impact of these hybrid protocols with queries with only a single join or aggregation, and a growing amount of synthetic input data.
+We annotate the input relations' columns with